TehloWasTaken/HomeDashboard/README.md

 * Ombi (for Plex)
 * Radarr / Sonarr (for Plex)
 * Varken (this is what ties Plex together with Tautulli, Ombi, Radarr / Sonarr

+## Datasources used
+* InfluxDB
+* Telegraf
+* Prometheus

+(I learned all three along the way, and they all have their benefits for me.
+Some external tools only support one, so mixing them up was the best way to go about it)